 Reprocess the refrigerant to new product specifications which may include distillation process.
 This can only be done by manufacturing plants where chemical analysis is required.
 Highly equipped local service shops may have this facility as well.

 How can consumer like you play your part in the effect to keep our earth green?
-You can do that by purchasing air conditioning systems that uses new refrigerant such as R-134a, R-407C or R-410A.
+You can do that by purchasing air conditioning systems that uses new refrigerant such as R-134a, R-407C, R-410A or R32.

 Most equipment are labelled with stickers that indicate the type of refrigerant used.
 Examples are "ozone friendly" sticker or "R-410A" sticker.